-I’ve written a great deal about firefox and tons of extensions that have been developed for it but I’ve never done the same for thunderbird, the email client that is based on mozilla.
-I started using thunderbird about a week ago and imported all my emails from opera to it and I love this tool.
-It is fast, I can sort everything the way I like it and the spam mail recognition is awesome even without third party tools.
+I started using Thunderbird about a week ago when I imported all my emails from Opera to it and I like the email client a lot.
+It is fast, I can sort all emails the way I like it and the spam mail filter is awesome even without third party tools.

 Two not so serious ones: